It’s fall, yall!

 - 1/2 cup caramel syrup or ice cream topping

-- bag of mini Nestle Toll House chips, semi-sweet
+- bag of mini Nestle Toll House chips

 Tip for the cookie version: If you put too much caramel it will spread onto the pan and burn the edges of your cookies.
 Once cookies are completely cool you can actually break the extra caramel off or even use a pizza cutter around the edges.